When Did I Grow Old?

 I Have Now Become My Father

 Yes, this is the revelation that I have had over the last few months.
-I am now the same age that my dad was when I was a teenager, the age I thought was over the hill.
-I still remember all those things that dad used to tell me all the time.
+I am now the same age that my dad was when I was a teenager and thought mom and dad were too old to understand what was cool.
+I still remember all those things that dad used to tell me all the time about responsibility and accountability.
 As a teen I could never understand why dad always made such a big deal about things that didn't seem to matter.

 Now I find myself saying those same things in my own home.
-I constantly find myself saying "turn off the lights when you are not in the room".
+I constantly find myself saying "turn off the lights when you are not in the room, I don't own the electric company".
 Another phrase I find myself repeating is "turn the television off when you are not watching it".